wg265/Test/README.md

 ### 1. Open a terminal window
 ### 2. In terminal, move to the path where Main.ipynb is contained.
 ### 3. Type jupyter notebook to launch jupyter notebook app.
-### 4. Run all the cells of the jupyternote book file.
+### 4. Run all the code cells of the jupyter notebook file.
 ## The other .joblib files are model files.
 The training time make around 40-50 min.